Everest Sherpa Cultural-Scenic Trekking-11 Days

 From Dingboche where short swift Helicopter flights take you to Lukla, and then continue on a normal flight in a smaller aircraft to Kathmandu, where our marvelous journey and wonderful experience on Everest Sherpa Cultural and Scenic Trekking completes.

-Why this trip ?
+Why Everest Sherpa Cultural-Scenic Trekking trip ?

 Scenic Beauty: The trek takes you through the world's most beautiful landscapes, including lush woods, terraced farmland, and the Great Himalayas.
-You will be able to see the Mount Everest, as well as other peaks such as Lhotse, Nuptse, and Ama Dablam.
+You will be able to see Mount Everest, as well as other peaks such as Lhotse, Nuptse, and Ama Dablam.

 Adventure: The trek is an average to challenging journey that requires a good level of fitness, but the rewards are well worth the effort.
-The journey gives you better opportunity to check your limits and push yourself to new heights.
+The journey gives you a better opportunity to check your limits and push yourself to new heights.

-Time: The 11-day trek is perfect time to explore the region and get a glimpse of the culture and landscape of the Everest region, but it is also not so long that it takes up all of one's time.
+Time: The 11-day trek is the perfect time to explore the region and get a glimpse of the culture and landscape of the Everest region, but it is also not so long that it takes up all of one's time.

 Route: The itinerary for this trek is well-planned and well-rounded, allowing you to acclimate and explore the region at your own leisure while not missing any of the trek's attractions.

-Main Attraction of Sherpa Culture.
+Main Attraction of Sherpa Culture

-Sherpa culture's main attraction is its unique customs, traditions, and way of life, which are strongly based in Tibetan Buddhism.
+Sherpa culture's main attraction is its unique customs, traditions, and way of life, which are strongly based on Tibetan Buddhism.
 They are famous for their mountaineering and trekking abilities, as well as their hospitality and friendliness to guests.
-Traditional music and dancing, colourful festivals, and delicious food are all part of Sherpa culture.
+Traditional music and dancing, colorful festivals, and delicious food are all part of Sherpa culture.
 Furthermore, the Sherpa people's link to the Himalayas, including Mt.
 Everest, draws many visitors to their culture and way of life.

 Mani Rimdu: Mani Rimdu is a Tibetan Buddhist festival celebrated for nine days in the Sherpa populations of Nepal and in the Himalayan areas.
 The event usually includes rituals, dances, and lectures that are meant to purify and increase the spiritual force of both individual participants and the community as a whole.
 The celebration is usually held in the autumn, around October or November.